Skip to main content

 Hibiscus Tea/Bissap

-Hibiscus tea, called Bissap, is a popular beverage in Niger.
-Made by steeping dried hibiscus flowers in hot water with sugar and sometimes other spices like mint or ginger.
-Has tart and refreshing flavor and is often served chilled.
-Common drink during social gatherings and celebrations.
+Hibiscus tea, known as Bissap, is widely drunk in Niger.
+Dried hibiscus flowers steep in hot water with sugar and sometimes mint or ginger, giving a tart, cooling drink usually served cold.
+You'll see it at social gatherings and celebrations.

 Ingredients: hibiscus flowers, sugar, water